wwang/pfm_multi/README.txt

                 a dummy thread will keep a core busy if it is idle; use this function when the cores be monitored are idle but you need it to keep counting;
-		I use this function for uncore monitoring cmd parameters  this is the program and its parameters you want to monitor
+		I use this function for uncore monitoring
+-f output_file  Instead of output to stdout and stderr, output to a file -a              Append to the output file cmd parameters  this is the program and its parameters you want to monitor